 Astrophysics is an observations-based science.
 Data is retrieved with international large observatories.
-The active involvement of Potsdam's institutions in some of the most powerful telescopes and detectors on Earth and in space secures in-house skills and sometimes implies privileged access to instruments for local scientists.
+The active participation of the Potsdam facilities in today's most powerful ground-based and space-based observatories guarantees on the one hand the in-house know-how and often also enables privileged access to the instruments for their own scientists.
 Potsdam contributions include instrumentation projects for the Very Large Telescope (VLT) and for the future European Extremely Large Telescope (E-ELT) of the European Southern Observatory (ESO).
 Smaller telescopes in Potsdam are mainly used for educational purposes and for instrument testing.

 The development of simulation codes and data analysis in all areas of astrophysics, astroparticle physics and gravitational physics also requires a substantial local computing infrastructure.
-The Max Planck Institute for Gravitational Physics (Albert Einstein Institute / AEI) operates high-performance computers since the beginning.
+The Max Planck Institute for Gravitational Physics (Albert Einstein Institute / AEI) has operated high-performance computers since its founding.
 Also AIP provides several computer clusters and a large data server.
-DESY operates large computing and storage units with which simulations and analyzes in theoretical astroparticle physics and experiments such as CTA are implemented.
+DESY operates big computing and storage units.

-Astrophysical research is highly international and astronomical data bases are many and varied.
+Astrophysical research is highly international and astronomical data bases are highly diverse.
 It is an increasingly challenging task to enable large international collaborations to use these data and to secure its long-term archival.
 The E-Science department at AIP develops new IT tools and optimized database structures especially for international astronomical consortia and hosts databases of several international observatories and projects.
-For instance, Potsdam is one of two data centres of the “German Astrophysical Virtual Observatory”
+For instance, Potsdam is one of two data centres of the “German Astrophysical Virtual Observatory”.

 Research locations and campus